-Guidelines - Crisis Communications & Social Media
+Guidelines - Crisis Communications in the Digital Age

 Aviation accidents often attract overwhelming public interest, particularly if they involve fatalities.
 With social media, the news can be flashed around the world before the airline, possibly the manufacturer, airport, air navigation service provider are fully aware of the event.